Winter is coming!

 - Recent visitors – potentially qualified by content viewed, time on site, or the number of recent visits.

-- Wishlist creators, especially if you are able to connect that with data around whether their wishlist has been fulfilled.
+- Wishlist creators, especially if you are able to connect that with data around whether or not their wishlist has been fulfilled or not.

 - Friends of those that like your Facebook page.